Naveen3251/Linarc-sql_LLM/README.md

 ### Orders and Customers
 1. List the orders along with their customer details where the order status is 'delivered'.
-2. Get the list of customers who made purchases in 2023.
-3. Show the top 5 cities with the most orders.
+2. Show the top 5 cities with the most orders.
-4. Find the count of orders by order status.
+3. Find the count of orders by order status.
-5. List customers who have ordered more than 5 times.
+4. List customers who have ordered more than 5 times.

 ### Payments and Reviews
 1. Show the average review score for each product category.